 top of page

-Monitoring Land Subsidence in Kolkata using Remote Sensing
+Monitoring Land Subsidence in Kolkata using Differential Interferometry on Radar Imagery

 You may have seen old buildings that appear distorted from the outside.
-Where a portion of the building has caved in compared to the other and hence the building does not appear flat / leveled to the eye.
-This phenomena can be attributed to Land Subsidence i.e. lowering of the ground level due to excessive pumping of water underneath, among other factors.
-India is much exposed to the Subsidence problem due to our burgeoning ground water needs and erratic construction methods.
-As a result, Subsidence comes with severe risk & cost implications.
+Where a portion of the building has caved in and hence it does not appear flat / leveled to the eye.
+This phenomena can be attributed to Land Subsidence i.e. lowering of the Ground Level due to excessive pumping of water underneath, among other factors.
+India is much impacted from Subsidence due to our burgeoning Ground Water needs and erratic Construction methods.
+As a result, Subsidence comes with severe cost & risk implications.

-With Radar Remote Sensing, it is possible to determine the changes in ground level over a period of time.
-The process to do so is called Differential Interferometry.
-Simply put, electromagnetic waves transmitted by the satellite's transmitter reflect back to the receiver in the form of Backscatter after hitting the earth's surface or the objects on it.
-The time it takes for the waves to return, among other factors, helps us to understand and interpret the properties of the surface and its objects, in our case, the relative changes in the ground level over a period of time, to determine subsidence.
-There could be three possible outputs - Subsidence, no change in Ground Level or an Uplift.
+With Radar Remote Sensing, it is possible to determine the changes in Ground Level over a period of time.
+The process to extract this information from Satellite Imagery is called Differential Interferometry.
+To explain it simply, electromagnetic waves transmitted by the Satellite's Transmitter reflect back to the Receiver in the form of Backscatter Reflectance after hitting the earth's surface / objects on it.
+The time it takes for the reflected waves to return, and its intensity among other factors helps us to interpret the properties of the surface and its objects that was exposed to these waves.
+In our case, we use the same principle to understand the relative changes in Ground level over a period of time i.e. determine the presence and extent of Subsidence.
+Differential Interferometry would generate any of the three possible outputs for each imagery pixel - a) Subsidence, b) no change in Ground Level or c) Uplift.

-To learn about radar remote sensing and interferometry you may opt for this informative online course.
+To learn about Radar Remote Sensing and Interferometry you may pursue this informative and free online course.

-While I have not elaborated the processing steps involved to compute Subsidence from Raw Satellite Imagery in this article, please find below the output generated as part of the 'Land Subsidence Mapping for Kolkata' study, overlayed on a Google Earth basemap below -
+While I have not elaborated the processing steps involved to compute Subsidence from Raw Satellite Imagery in this article, you can observe the final output below - The Subsidence data over Kolkata (2020 vs 2019) is overlaid on a Google Earth Basemap -

 Land Subsidence in Kolkata - 2020 vs 2019 - Extracted using Differential Interferometry on Sentinel-1 (SAR) Satellite Imagery